Conciliation involves parties in dispute coming to an agreement.

 - have statutory authority to make limited directions for the payment, suspension or reduction of compensation entitlements, in appropriate situations

 - cannot advise how parties should put their case or negotiate, but can highlight the risks or limitations involved and offer best and worst case scenarios

 - may express opinions about the probable outcome of the application if it were to be determined by an arbitrator.
 These opinions are not binding but may serve as a useful guide in the resolution of issues.

 An application for conciliation can be lodged online.

-Printable versions of the Application for Conciliation (Form 100) are available to download from the Conciliation rules and forms page.
+A printable version of the Application for Conciliation (Form 100) is available to download from the Conciliation rules and forms page.
 You can lodge your application: